Why should I subscribe?

 Are we alone in the universe?

 There are millions, if not billions of parameters that are needed to support complex life on Earth.
 It is only possible because there are so many galaxies, planets, solar systems etc. that eventually the perfect combination occurs.
 Human life, or even conscious life is so extremely unlikely that you are probably never going to meet a humanoid alien.
 It's probably only by chance that we ever evolved this way, so any alien life, if it exists, is probably completely different.

 Scientists look for water on planets as a first step for finding possible life, but it takes much more than that for life to exist.
 I suspect life is very rare out there.
 In view of the sheer number of possibilities, I suspect that we are not alone - but it is unlikely that we would ever meet an alien, simply due to the laws of physics and the distances involved.

 When you realise just how unlikely life is, you can't help but wonder why some people treat each other and their planet so badly!.
-Our planet could very well host the only life in the universe. we would do better working together to solve the much bigger issues that affect us all.
+Our planet could very well host the only life in the universe so we would do a lot better by working together to solve the bigger issues that affect us all.